totovr/Processing/Kinect/Kinect_Processing_Arduino/Angle/README.md

+# Angle detection using SimpleOpenni library

-# This program detect the angle of the shoulder and elbow
+  This program can recognize the angle of the right angle of the elbow and shoulder